Departure Order

 Most often, the Ministry of the Interior will issue a departure order in the following cases:

-- after the application for a long-term or permanent residence permit was rejected and the visa’s validity had expired,
+• after a denial of an application for a long-term or permanent residence permit, if the current visa had expired,

-- after the revocation or expiration of a long-term or permanent residence permit,
+• after the annulment or expiry of a long-term or permanent residence permit,

 What does a departure order look like?